publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch31/schIII/m__us_usc_t7_s935.md

             (C) __Effect of lack of funds__

-                On request of any applicant who is eligible for a loan under this paragraph for which funds are not available, the applicant shall be considered to have applied for a loan under subchapter IV of this chapter.
+                On request of any applicant who is eligible for a loan under this paragraph for which funds are not available, the applicant shall be considered to have applied for a loan under subchapter IV.

         (2) __Cost-of-money loans__